robmarkcole/tensorflow-lite-rest-server/README.md

 ## Models
 We are using `.tflite` model files from https://github.com/google-coral/edgetpu which for convenience are in this repo.

-## Server
+## Usage
-#Start the server:
+Start the server:
 ```
 python3 tflite-server.py
 ```

-You can check that the app is running by visiting `http://pi_ip:5000/` from any machine, where `pi_ip` is the ip address of the rasberry pi (`localhost` for requests from the pi itself).
+You can check that the app is running by visiting `http://ip:5000/` from any machine, where `ip` is the ip address of the host (`localhost` if querying from the same machine).

-Submit a request via cURL:
+Post an image for processing via cURL:
 ```
 curl -X POST -F image=@images/people_car.jpg 'http://localhost:5000/v1/object/detection'
 ```